Arvind-Chandrasekaran/Compiler-Design-lex-yacc/README.md

 # Compiler-Design-lex-yacc
-Lex and Yacc Programming for compiler Design
+Lex and Yacc Programming for Compiler Design

 CMD Commands to Compile and Run.